teetangh/Kaustav-CSE-LABS-and-Projects/README.md

 # KaustavLABS
-These are my implementation of problem statements given in LABS for 3rd semester
+These are my implementation of problem statements given in CSE LABS for 3rd semester